yikai82/ML-Project-NYSX/experiments/Readme.md

 >
 > Hello,
 >
 > Here is the experiment zone where you can see some notebooks where I conduct the experiment and document its finding.
 Obviously, there is more can be done.
-Check [**here**](#experiment-note) for a quick overview
+Check [**here**](#3-️--experiment-note) for a quick overview.
 >
 >